Erik9968/simple-bitmap/README.md

 # Usage:

-## creating / resizing / resetting / clearing / saving:
+## creating / resizing / resetting / clearing / saving / loading:

 ### Creating a bitmap

 //create a new bitmap "test"
 bitmap test;

 ### Initializing a bitmap